delevonecodes/UtilityBot/README.md

 # Stracker Discord Bot

-A Python Discord bot that combines productivity tools, moderation, games, and direct integration with **[Stracker](https://stracker-oxu6.onrender.com/)**, a full-stack assignment management web application.
+A Python Discord bot that combines productivity tools, moderation, games, and integration with **[Stracker](https://stracker-oxu6.onrender.com/)**, my assignment management web application.

-The bot uses Discord slash commands and communicates with Stracker through an authenticated HTTP API, allowing users to manage assignments from Discord while keeping their data connected to the web application.
+The bot uses Discord slash commands and communicates with Stracker through an API, allowing users to manage assignments and connect their Discord account to their Stracker account.

 ## Features

 ### Stracker Integration

-* Link a Discord account to a Stracker account using a temporary verification code
+* Link a Discord account to a Stracker account
-* Check the currently authenticated Discord user
+* Check the currently linked Stracker account
 * Unlink a Discord account from Stracker
-* Create Stracker assignments directly from Discord
+* Add assignments to Stracker directly from Discord
-* Communicate with Stracker through authenticated REST API requests
+* Send authenticated requests to the Stracker API
-* Associate Discord users with their Stracker accounts

 ### Productivity

-* Start a configurable Pomodoro study timer
+* Start a Pomodoro study timer
-* Temporarily timeout the user for the selected study duration
+* Temporarily timeout the user while the timer is active
 * Automatically remove the timeout when the timer finishes

 ### Fun & Games